Collegiate Recovery Center

 Space to Grow

 The Collegiate Recovery Center (CRC) provides an affirming environment in which recovering students can successfully pursue academic, personal, and professional goals.
 Students carry these experiences with them as they transition toward becoming vibrant community leaders.
 The CRC is open to all students interested in recovery who are actively pursuing higher education at the UO.
 You do not need to be a member to access many of the CRC's services; all students are welcome.

-Membership in the Collegiate Recovery Center is open to all UO students who are actively pursuing recovery, having maintained abstinence for three months followed by continuous recovery.
-Additionally, students are asked to participate in a recovery program of their choice and attend weekly, open topic seminars held at the CRC.
-If you would like to learn more about the CRC, stop by EMU room 331.
+Membership in the Collegiate Recovery Center is open to all UO students who are actively pursuing recovery.
+Students members are asked to be actively engaged with their recovery plan and maintain involvement with CRC activities.
+If you would like to learn more about the CRC, email us or stop by EMU room 331.